Siege of Namur (1746): Siege

 Work on the siege trenches began in the night of 12-13 September, while the artillery bombarded the fortress.

 The fortress garrison consisted of twelve Dutch and two Austrian battalions, a total of 7,000 men.
 They were under the command of Count Colyar, who left the fortress already on 13 September due to his advanced age and health problems and handed over command to General Benjamin Crommelin.

 The city itself was attacked at the Porte de Saint-Nicolas.
 The French established two batteries opposite the advanced forts Saint-Antoine and Espinois.

 On the night of 18–19 September, the besiegers had already taken control of the outer works; only Fort Coquelet and the Jambes bridgehead were still in the hands of the besieged.
 At daybreak, the garrison left Fort Jambes, blowing up three arches of the bridge over the Meuse behind them.

 On 18 September at 07:00, Fort Coquelet also surrendered with 300 prisoners being taken, and at 11:00, the town followed.

 The French now began to attack the fortress proper above the town, where the remaining garrison had retreated.
 Batteries of siege guns were positioned opposite the citadel, the Terre Neuve outpost and Fort Orange (called Fort Willjam on the map).
 Fire was opened on the afternoon of 24 September.
 A shell exploded the Dutch powder magazine, destroying numerous buildings, including the church of Saint-Pierre.

 By the end of September, artillery had breached the walls of Fort Orange and the citadel, and preparations were being made for the final attack.
 Before this happened, the besieged raised the white flag at 18:00 on 30 September.

 The garrison was taken prisoner of war.

 Aftermath

 With winter approaching, Maurice de Saxe planned to move his troops into their winter quarters, but then he was informed that the main Allied army was camped in a vulnerable position between Liège, the Meuse and the Jeker rivers.
 He decided to attack the enemy army with all available forces, which led to the Battle of Roucoux on 11 October 1746.

-The French evacuated Namur two years later, after the Treaty of Aix-la-Chapelle (1748).
+The French evacuated Namur two years later after the signing of the Treaty of Aix-la-Chapelle (1748).